animaone/castlevania-64-camera-routine/README.md

 # The Story
 A few years ago I wanted to do a modding in this game.
 I couldn't remember why anymore, but after playing the game again for a while, I remembered.

-There are 2 Castlevanias for Nintendo 64: Castlevania, also known as Castlevania64 and Castlevania Legacy of Darkness.
+There are 2 Castlevanias for Nintendo 64: Castlevania, also known as Castlevania64 and the other game is Castlevania Legacy of Darkness.

 The fact is that the first game lacks some basic things like: manual camera control and pressing start to exit the menu (you can enter the menu with start but you cannot exit).